lkarpins/ny-times-reader/README.md

 ## Project Overview
 This is a take-home challenge for Mod 4 at Turing School of Software & Design.
 The rubric can be found [here.](https://mod4.turing.edu/projects/take_home/take_home_fe)

-NYTimes Reader is an application that allows a user to browse the current top stories from the New York Times pulication.
-The dropdown menu allows users to choose a particular section and find top headlines.
-A user can click on a headline to route to an overview page that provides an image, summary, and link to the full publication.
+NYTimes Reader is an application that allows a user to browse the current top stories from the New York Times publication.
+The dropdown menu allows a user to choose a particular section and peruse top headlines.
+A user can click on a headline which routes to an overview page that provides a story image, an abstract, and link to the full publication on nytimes.com.

 ## Illustrations
 ![Screen Shot 2022-09-15 at 7 13 09 PM](https://user-images.githubusercontent.com/99596577/190524520-2a865791-e7da-4e69-893f-008bbd934918.png)